 Dr Niko Sarris

-The POWERgrass hybrid turf system is a combination of an artificial turf made from a special backing, a sandy substrate with elastic, organic and mineral elements such as ZOEsand and natural grass seeded into the synthetic turf.
-The system is installed by experienced personnel and the maintenance is tailor-made by the POWERgrass team according to the principles of regenerative agriculture in order to also achieve a positive environmental impact.
+The POWERgrass hybrid turf system is a combination of a synthetic turf made from an ad-hoc backing, a sand-based substrate amended with elastic, organic and mineral elements such as ZOEsand, and natural grass seeded into the synthetic turf.
+The system is installed in situ by experienced personnel and the maintenance is developed by the team according to the POWERgrass experience following the principles of regenerative agriculture in order to also achieve a positive environmental impact.

-All fields are mandatory
+* All fields are required!

 POWERgrass hybrid turf field